Roy Sproson

 Roy Sproson (23 September 1930 – 24 January 1997) was an English footballer and football manager for Port Vale.
 A one-club man, he holds the all-time appearance record for Vale, making 837 starts (and 5 substitute appearances) for Vale between 1950 and 1972.
-This includes a run of 128 consecutive appearances between April 1954 and March 1957.
-He is also sixteenth on the all time Football League appearance list.
+This includes 128 consecutive appearances between April 1954 and March 1957.
+He is also 16th on the all-time Football League appearance list.

-Sproson remained with the club from its highest peaks in the early 1950s until the troughs of the last 1960s near the bottom of the English Football League.
-He served under eight managers before taking the reins himself between 1974 and 1977.
-A relic of a bygone era when it was common for players to only play for a few clubs throughout their entire careers, his record for the club is unlikely ever to be equalled or bettered.
-He finished with around 350 more appearances for the club than his closest rival, and teammate of fifteen years, Harry Poole.
+Sproson stayed with Port Vale through its peak in the early 1950s and the challenging period of the late 1960s, when the club was near the bottom of the English Football League.
+He played under eight different managers before becoming the manager himself from 1974 to 1977.
+As a relic of an era when players often spent their entire careers with a few clubs, Sproson's appearance record for Port Vale is unlikely to be surpassed.
+He concluded his career with approximately 350 more appearances for the club than his closest rival and teammate of 15 years, Harry Poole.